I'm a Celebrity...Get Me Out of Here! (British TV series) series 7

 I'm a Celebrity...Get Me Out of Here! returned to ITV for its seventh series on Monday 12 November 2007 and ran until Friday 30 November 2007.

 Series 6 winner Matt Willis and his fiancée, Emma Griffiths, presented spin-off show I'm a Celebrity...Get Me Out of Here!
 NOW! in Australia, while Mark Durden-Smith returned to front the United Kingdom segment of the show.
 The I'm a Celebrity...Exclusive teatime programme is not shown as part of the new series.

 The official line-up was confirmed by ITV on 10 November 2007.
 The series was won by actor Christopher Biggins.

 Janice Dickinson would return to the series fifteen years later to participate in I'm a Celebrity...
 South Africa alongside other former contestants to try to become the first I'm a Celebrity legend.
 She was forced to withdraw from the competition due to a head injury.
 She finished tenth overall.

+With an average viewership of 7.34 million, the seventh series is the least watched in the show’s history.